TurtleP/TurtleP.github.io-old2/LovePotion/wiki/faq.md

 !> Please be advised: we do not support the use of custom firmwares other than Atmosphère.

-If it's a programming error, feel free to join the Discord community and ask for help!
-Otherwise, please attach the log file from your device to an issue with the error title.
+If it's a programming error, feel free to join the LÖVE Potion Discord community and ask for help!<br>
+Should you encounter a different error, such as an arm11 (3DS) or fatal (Switch) exception, please attach the relevant files into a GitHub issue.<br>

+arm11 dumps:
+- sdmc:/luma/dumps/arm11

+fatal exceptions:
+- sdmc:/atmosphere/crash_reports

 ### Neat!
 I'm gonna send my game to Nintendo and get cartridge of my game and I'll-

-Stop right there kiddo, this is for Homebrew only.
+Stop right there, this is for Homebrew only.
 This is not for releasing a real console title.
 I dunno, contact Nintendo if that's what you want.

 ### Can this run Mari0?!